codi639/grafana_dashboard_update/README.md

 ```

 2. Set Grafana Variables:
-  - Modify the following variables in the script (grafana_dashboard.sh):
+  - Modify the following variables in the script (update_dashboard.sh):
   - GRAFANA_URL: URL of your Grafana instance.
   - API_KEY: API key for authentication with Grafana.
   - DASHBOARD_UID: UID of the Grafana dashboard you want to modify.